searx/searx/docs/admin/settings.rst

   blank.

 ``default_theme`` :
-  Name of the theme you want to use by default on you searx instance.
+  Name of the theme you want to use by default on your searx instance.

 ``useragent_suffix`` :
   Suffix to the user-agent searx uses to send requests to others engines.
 If an